jeltsch/cli-utilities/README.md

 cci ⟨issue⟩
 ```

-Creates a commit that has the title of `⟨issue⟩` as its subject line and
+Creates a commit that has the title of the GitHub issue with number
-an empty body.
+`⟨issue⟩` as its subject line and an empty body.

 ### `gbu` – Get branch updates